cakephp/docs/en/models.rst

     your model file isn't named correctly (for instance, if it is named ingredient.php or Ingredients.php rather than Ingredient.php),
-    CakePHP will use an instance of AppModel rather than your model file (which CakePHP's assumes is missing).
+    CakePHP will use an instance of AppModel rather than your model file (which CakePHP assumes is missing).
 If you're trying to use a method you've defined in your model, or a behavior attached to your model, and you're getting SQL errors that are the name of the method you're calling, it's a sure sign that